ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 At any point, the application can set and query the properties of a Connection.
-Depending on the phase the connection is in, the connection properties will include different information.
+Depending on the phase the Connection is in, the Connection properties will include different information.

 ~~~
-connectionProperties := Connection.getProperties()
+ConnectionProperties := Connection.GetProperties()
 ~~~

 ~~~
-Connection.setProperties()
+Connection.SetProperties()
 ~~~

 Connection properties include: